neticdk/go-common/pkg/cli/TUTORIAL.md

 It works together with `runnerArg` in `NewSubCommand`. `runnerArg` can by any type and it is available as the same type in the three functions.
-It ensures that we can pass down `AppContext` or anything else to be used later on in the application.
+It ensures that we can pass down Application Context or anything else to be used later on in the application.

 The pattern with the three functions is called the complete-validate-run pattern and is used by the kubernetes project amongst others.
 It adds predictability